gemvido/old-afkvido-website/CODE_OF_CONDUCT.md

  * Attempt collaboration before conflict, unless you have a higher role in the repository.
 See [The Hierarchy] (Topic 11).
  * Refrain from hateful or harassing behavior and speech.
  * Report rule breakers to us!
 See [Contact Info] (Topic 10) to contact us.
- * Remember that community event venues may be shared with members of the public; **Except, we're wayyy too unpopularity and poor to host IRL events**
+ * Remember that community event venues may be shared with members of the public; ~~Except, we're wayyy too unpopularity and poor to host IRL events~~ oh so yeah, me, yeeteeyt will pay for shit because I am a rich elon mars ripoff don't worry guys

 ## 4. Dont do this or i ban